 Report a false positive or false negative

-Use the Windows Defender Security Intelligence web-based submission form to report a false negative or false positive for network protection.
+Use the Microsoft Security Intelligence web-based submission form to report a false negative or false positive for network protection.
 With a Windows E5 subscription, you can also provide a link to any associated alert.

 Collect diagnostic data for file submissions

 When you report a problem with attack surface reduction rules, you're asked to collect and submit diagnostic data that can be used by Microsoft support and engineering teams to help troubleshoot issues.

 Open an elevated command prompt and change to the Windows Defender directory:

 cd "c:\program files\Windows Defender"

 Run this command to generate the diagnostic logs: